 In the post WWII period we have enabled Big Pharma and the equally rapacious insurance industries to back us into the no-choice problem zones described in the physician’s account reprinted above.
 I can only echo his insightful recounting based on my long experience as a general, vascular, and trauma surgeon when cancer patients received my daily attention.

 How many times in my past have I been involved with cases which failed the usual harsh treatments of surgery, chemotherapy, and radiation?

 There is no easy answer to this self imposed rhetorical question.
 If an easy answer existed, I would have to qualify it by saying that not enough was done to invoke and assist the patient’s natural healing intelligence.
-The Divine Healing Intelligence (DHI), which makes our lives possible, is always silently at play to assist the healing and evolution of the 4 aspects of our lives…body, mind, emotion, and spirit.
+The Divine Healing Intelligence (DHI), which makes our lives possible, is always silently at play inside of our being to assist the healing and evolution of the 4 aspects of our lives…body, mind, emotion, and spirit.
 That which I call the Divine Healing Intelligence, the DHI, is the inner physician and healer.

-When we, as individuals and health care providers, gain more traction and development in our cultural spiritual evolution then we will begin to understand and more fully embrace the DHI principle.
+When we, as health care consumers and health care providers, gain more development in our cultural and spiritual evolution then we will begin to understand and more fully embrace the DHI principle.
 This will enable new paradigms of healing at individual and larger social levels as technology begins to align, investigate, and develop tools and applications to further the movement.
 We will move forward as a human race, saving humanity and our planet.
 The DHI principle of holism extends into ecological healing of our planet as well.
 Earth will heal itself if we quit soiling it.

-We have become a society which is enamored of and entangled in an unbelievable array of chaos inducers: electromagnetic field effects, GMO’s and glyphosates in our food supply, over 100,000 xenobiotic chemicals in use (a number which increases at the rate of about 5000 per year now, and only a handful of them extensively studied for their toxicity effect), the speed and compression of modern day urban lifestyles, overwrought consumerism, and many other complex lifestyle et ceteras which disconnect us from nature and spirit.
+We have become a society which is enamored of and entangled with an unbelievable array of chaos inducers: electromagnetic field effects, GMO’s and glyphosates in our food supply, over 100,000 xenobiotic chemicals in use (a number which increases at the rate of about 5000 per year now, and only a handful of them extensively studied for their toxicity effect), the speed and compression of modern day urban lifestyles, overwrought consumerism, and many other complex lifestyle et ceteras which disconnect us from nature and spirit.